aliesal12/healthcare-translation/README.md

 ## Deployment

-The application is deployed on Azure, providing a live link accessible to users.
+The application is deployed on Render.com, providing a live link accessible to users.
 Deployment steps include:

 ### Push Code to GitHub
 - **Ensure the latest code is pushed to the GitHub repository.**

 ### Connect Repository to Azure
-1. **Log in to portal.azure.com.**
+1. **Log in to render.com.**
 2. **Create a new Web Service.**
 3. **Connect your GitHub repository.**